rowleyj/hello-world/README.md

 Begin to add slideshows
 Style Media Player(attach functionality to library files) Create Personalized User library
-<b> Figure out how to run mongodb between the two of us so we can begin to add music </b>

-Notes:
+Notes: currently out of use - beginning to transition to electron